pwwang/pipen/docs/command-line-tool.md

 You can remove all those older process directories without confirmation by `pyppl clean --force`

+!!! caution
->**CAUTION** Be careful when you have multiple pipelines in `./workdir`.
+    Be careful when you have multiple pipelines in `./workdir`.

     For a single pipeline, it does allow you have processes with same `id` and `tag`.
 However, for multiple pipelines, you may have.
 And if the two processes have the same `ppldir` (i.e. `./workdir`), they will have directories with the same `id` and `tag`, but different `suffix`.
 In this case, if you use `pyppl clean --force`, it will only try to keep only the latest one.

     So the best way is to set different tags for the processes with same ids in different pipelines.
     Or you can do it without `--force` and keep the ones you want.

 ## Compare the settings of two pipeines
 ![pyppl-compare][3]